reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ---

 ### 🧰 Azure NIST Overview
 NIST SP-800-53 is a comprehensive guideline for security and privacy controls in federal information systems.
-It serves as the foundation for compliance frameworks like FedRAMP, CSF, and Azure Security Benchmark.
+It is the foundation for compliance frameworks like FedRAMP, CSF, and Azure Security Benchmark.
 To check NIST SP-800-53-R5 compliance:
 > Navigate to: **Azure Home > Microsoft Defender for Cloud > Regulatory compliance > NIST SP-800-53-R5**
   <img src="https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/00b13f92-53cb-4cec-a630-d168dcec4542" alt="Defender compliance 1" width="700"/>

 **NIST Protection:**
 A high-level use case for implementing NIST controls involves thoroughly examining the security lifecycle.
 This process includes the following stages: